 Winnipeg Remand Centre

-We offer one-to-one tutoring in the Remand Centre, providing inmates with the opportunity to upgrade their literacy skills.
-Our class runs on Wednesday evenings, and community tutors work with the students during class.
+When there are no pandemic restrictions, we offer one-to-one tutoring in the Remand Centre, providing inmates with the opportunity to upgrade their literacy skills.
+Our session normally runs on Wednesday evenings, and community tutors work with the students during sessions.

 Headingley Correctional Centre and Milner Ridge Correctional Centre